Healthdirect Free Australian health advice you can count on.

 What are the types of psychotherapy?

-• Cognitive behaviour therapy — looks at the link between a person’s thoughts, feelings and actions, and how each may affect their perception and wellbeing.
+• Cognitive behaviour therapy — looks at the link between a person's thoughts, feelings and actions and how each may affect their perception (the way they view the world) and wellbeing.

-• Mindfulness-based cognitive therapy — a type of CBT that integrates mindfulness.
+• Mindfulness-based cognitive therapy — a type of CBT that involves learning 'mindfulness meditation'.

 • Interpersonal therapy — helps a person deal more effectively with people and situations they find difficult.

-• Psychodynamic psychotherapy — increases awareness of how distressing thoughts and feelings came to be.
+• Psychodynamic psychotherapy — increases awareness of how distressing thoughts and feelings came to be and how they might play a role in their problems.

 Your therapist may combine exercises or practices from different types of psychotherapy to tailor a therapy for you.